Counseling and Psychological Services

 Do I have to make an appointment?
 Can I be seen today?

-What’s the difference between a counselor and a mentor/advisor?
-Where do I go for academic advising?
+What’s the difference between a mental health counselor and an academic mentor / advisor?

-A counselor is a trained mental health professional (at GGC we are all licensed psychologists) who helps people with emotional issues, mental health issues or stress-related concerns.
-GGC mentors are faculty members who provide traditional academic advising (course selection and academic program planning) as well as support for career planning, goal clarification and personal growth.
+A counselor is a trained mental health professional who helps people with emotional issues, mental health issues or stress-related concerns.
+GGC mentors are faculty and staff members who provide academic advising through course selection and academic program planning.

 Do you see couples?